-A long journey to start with today, as part of the Yellowstone loop is closed for construction before the winter snows.
-We have to travel from West Yellowstone to Mammoth Hot Springs via the Dunraven Mountain Pass.
-Thankfully the weather is good and the pass is open or we would have had a day-long bypass trip.
+A long journey to start today as part of the Yellowstone loop is closed for construction before the winter snows, so we have to travel from West Yellowstone to Mammoth Hot Springs via the Dunraven Mountain Pass.
+Thankfully the weather is good and the pass is open or we would have had a day long bypass trip.

 Onto Mammoth Hot Springs with its Travertine terracing, not unsimilar to Pamukkale in Turkey.
 The Liberty Cap is here too, an inactive spring cone, looking like a huge phallus.

-The afternoon is spent heading for the Lamar Valley for some wildlife, via the Blacktails Plateau, putting the Jeep through its paces on a dirt mountain track.
+The afternoon is taken up by heading for the Lamar Valley for some wildlife, via The Blacktails Plateau, putting the Jeep through its paces on a dirt mountain track.

 As we enter the Lamar Valley we hit road chaos with cars abandoned all over, joining in, we are informed the there is a black bear with 3 cubs in the woods, which we just manage to see through a spotting scope before they are gone.
 But, black bears..tick.
 Here’s a Bighorn sheep in the road instead.